skoppe/dconf-2022/slides.md

 This means *when whenAll is done*, fooSender and barSender are done.
 Always.

-And not just with `whenAll`, this guarantee is kept with all the asynchronous algorithms.
-Every one of them.
+And not just with `whenAll`, this guarantee is kept with all the asynchronous algorithms that we have implemented.
+Every single one of them.

 That makes things for you, the programmer, a lot easier.
 Because you can use your normal sequential reasoning, which is reflected in the code.